Puslapis paskutinį kartą atnaujintas: 2023 m. kovo 29 d.

 - EIP-1559 (type 2) transactions - your wallet supports EIP-1559 (type 2) transactions.

 - Buy crypto - your wallet supports users directly purchasing and onboarding to crypto.

-- Withdraw crypto - your wallet supports users withdrawing directly to card or a bank account.
+- Sell for fiat - your wallet supports users selling and withdrawing to fiat directly to card or a bank account.

 - Multisig - your wallet supports multiple signatures to sign a transaction.

 - Social recovery - your wallet supports guardians and a user can recover their wallet if they lose their seed phrase using these guardians.

 - Dedicated support team - your wallet has a dedicated support team where users can go to when experiencing issues.

 - Educational resources/documentation - your product should have a well-designed onboarding experience to help and educate users.
 Or evidence of how-to content like articles or videos.

 If you want to add a wallet to ethereum.org, create an issue on GitHub.Create an issue(opens in a new tab)

 As is the fluid nature of Ethereum, teams and products come and go and innovation happens daily, so we'll undertake routine checks of our content to: